vflopez77/stock-analysis/README.md

 Module 2 Challenge Analysis

-# Study of Refactoring Stock Analysis Code
+# Refactoring Stock Analysis Code and Its Effect on Performance